Yashica T3 Point & Shoot Camera - A blast from the past.

 Focusing and exposure.

 As mentioned earlier you will get a green light in the viewfinder to tell you it has found focus, one thing I did find that could be “annoying” is during bright light conditions I was not able to see this signal.
 This left me half pressing the shutter release and hoping it had auto focused.
 Along side this the viewfinder isn’t not the biggest.
-In regards to exposure I was really wanting an exposure lock option, but this is a point and shoot.
-These cameras love to expose for the highlights, often leaving you with dark shadow areas or silhouettes.
+In regards to exposure I was really wanting an exposure lock option, or an ISO setting dial, but this is a point and shoot.
+These cameras love to expose for the highlights, often leaving you with dark shadow areas or silhouettes in high contrast situations such as sunset.
 As it’s a point and shoot the best rule I try to follow is very bright and even light, with this in mind your exposures should be good.

 The N.A scope waist level viewfinder.